onepub-dev/nginx-le/cli/README.md

 The Customer Content Provider allows you to configure your own Location and Upstream files as described below:

 #### Locations
-Nginx defines a location as a content source.
-Nginx-le allows you to create your own custom location files.
+Nginx defines a location as a provider of content (web pages or a http/https endpoint).

+Nginx-le provides a number of default providers and also allows you to create your own custom location files.

+By default Nginx-LE:
+* configures Nginx to look for the location files (within the container) in: `/etc/nginx/include`.
+* mounts the host path `/opt/nginx/include` into the container path `/etc/nginx/include`.

-Each of the other Content Providers simply create default Location and Upstream files.
-With a Custom Content Provider you get to create your own Location and Upstream files.
+If you use a Custom Content Provider you get to create your own Location and Upstream files and choose the host mount point.

-Nginx-LE configures nginx to include location files from the host system at `/opt/nginx/include/*.location`.
-This directory is mounted into the container at the same location.

-You can place any number of nginx location files in this directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded.
+You can place any number of nginx location files in the host directory and they will be mounted the next time that the Nginx-LE container is started or nginx is reloaded.

 This is an example location file for proxying the java Tomcat server.

+This location file requires an upstream file (see the example below) to be functional.

 ```
 location / {